UNOTeaching/project-python-sudoku/README.md

        self.board = board
 ```
 The keys of the dictionary are tuples of two integers that represent the position of a cell in the sudoku.
 The first integer is the row and the second integer is the column.
 The values of the dictionary are integers that represent the number in the cell.
 Cells, rows and values are represented by numbers between ```1``` and ```9```.
-For instance the output sudoku above is represented by the following dictionary:
+For instance, the output sudoku above is represented by the following dictionary:
 ```python
 {
    (1, 1): 5, (1, 2): 3, (1, 3): 4, (1, 4): 6, (1, 5): 7, (1, 6): 8, (1, 7): 9, (1, 8): 1, (1, 9): 2,